UCLA offers summer classes in two six-week sessions: Summer Session A and Summer Session C:

 The UCLA Schedule of Classes lists all online courses and their SRS numbers in one convenient place.Back to top

-URSA is UCLA's student record access system.
+MyUCLA is UCLA's student record access system.
 It offers real-time access to your official student records and lets you update them instantly.
-Students can also order transcripts on URSA.Back to top
+Students can also order transcripts on MyUCLA.Back to top

 Yes.
 No substantive distinction is made between UCLA courses taken online and those taken on campus.
 Transcripts do not indicate a course was taken online.
-The equivalence is particularly transparent for UCLA students, who register and receive grades for all their classes - both online or on campus - through the same university systems, URSA and myUCLA.Back to top
+The equivalence is particularly transparent for UCLA students, who register and receive grades for all their classes - both online or on campus - through the same university system, MyUCLA.Back to top

 While schools and departments have different policies regarding units earned outside the home institution, UCLA courses are generally accepted for transfer credit.
 It is advisable to consult a counselor at your home school or department to verify your units will transfer, particularly if you hope to apply units toward specific degree requirements, such as general education, a major or a minor.